damianmcdonald/aws-cognito-authentication-s3/README.md

 ./aws-deploy.sh
 ```

 The project is deployed using a [CloudFormation](https://aws.amazon.com/cloudformation/) template.
-You can following the progress of the project creation using the AWS CloudFormation console.
+You can follow the progress of the project creation using the AWS CloudFormation console.

 As part of the execution of the [aws-deploy.sh](aws-deploy.sh) script, two additional files are dynamically created.